SpannerMonkey/SMIndustries/README.md

 This work provides the larger part of the EN_US localisation and will be added to as other managed mods are in turn processed for localisation .
 Failure to use 1 copy of this dictionary in combination with the above named KSP mods will result in descriptions and titles being rendered as meaningless strings

 The bulk of the dictionary work was created and assembled by @gomker, using a combination of scripts in order to process such a large amount of individual parts .
-All of the initial code development and adaptation was carried out and supplied by Doctor Davinci
+All of the initial code development and adaptation was carried out and supplied by Doctor Davinci.

+Credits and collaborators, gomker, XOC2008,DoctorDavinci, WrenchHead, TheDog,

 Build Status License: GPL v3 License